jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 # Fitting Models with Markov Chain Monte Carlo
 When posterior distributions are complicated, MCMC uses simulations to find the best model fit.
 Markov chain Monte Carlo is a general method based on drawing values of $$\theta$$ from approximate distributions and then correcting those draws to better approximate the target posterior distribution, $$p(\theta \vert y)$$.
 The samples are drawn sequentially, with the distribution of sampled draws depending onthe last value drawn.

-Variants of MCMC include

-* Metropolis
-* Gibbs sampling
-* Hamiltonian monte carlo
+The algorithms that perform MCMC are as follows

+1. Start at current position
+2. Propose moving to a new position
+3. Accept/reject new position based on position's adherence to data and prior distributions
+  * If accept: move to new positions.
+Return to Step 1
+  * Else: do not move to new position.
+Return to Step 1
+4. After large number of iterations, return all accepted positions

 The gist of the algorithm is this.
 Several Markov chains are run in parallel.
 Each start at some list of initial values and wander through a distribution of parameter estimates.
-The goal is to run the algorithm until the simulations from the separate initial values converge to a common distribution.
+The goal is to run the algorithm until the simulations from the separate initial values converge to a common distribution (the posterior distribution).
 Since each chain starts from a random start site, there is a warmup period which allows the chain to get a feel for the parameter space.
 The warmup period is discarded to lose the influence of the starting values.

 We can obtain diagnostics of the MCMC convergence from the stan models